AxC1271/UVM_SystemVerilog/rtl-design/README.md

 ## AXI-Lite Master Design

 Now with all of that out of the way, we can finally start deisgning the AXI-Lite Master.
+We'll be focusing on a 32-bit system, although these same concepts can be applied on 64-bit as well.

 ---